Decorative Arts

 Head of Decorative Arts

 • Leah studied at the University of Auckland earning a Bachelor of Arts degree in Anthropology and Ancient History in 2015.
-In 2017 she graduated with an Honours in Museum Studies and Cultural Heritage and is currently completing her Master’s degree.
+In 2017 she graduated with an Honours in Museum Studies and Cultural Heritage.

-Leah has a particular interest in West African art, Taonga, and New Zealand studio pottery and glass.
+Leah has a particular interest in Material Culture and has set the benchmark for curating record-breaking sales.
+She is particularly interested in West African art, taonga, and indigenous art, as well as New Zealand studio pottery and glass.

 Florence S. Fournier